Nursing Associate Foundation DegreeStudy level: Undergraduate

 During your theory modules your learning will be supported by interactive lectures, workshops and seminars where you learn with and from other students.
 You will have clinical skills teaching in laboratories and skills-related tutorials.
 A wide range of online resources including videos, quizzes, games and workbooks will be available for you to undertake guided and self-directed learning and help you with your assignments.

-Placements will take place with one of our partner settings, which will normally be in the Scarborough region, however to ensure you have a breadth of placement experiences you may be required to travel to attend placements.
+Placements will take place with one of our collaborator settings, which will normally be in the Scarborough region, however to ensure you have a breadth of placement experiences you may be required to travel to attend placements5, 2.

 You will be allocated an Academic Personal Tutor (APT) for the duration of the course who will support and guide you to manage your study time, maximise learning opportunities and meet assignment submission dates.
 As digital literacy and technology is such an important factor in the delivery of healthcare, you will be supported to develop your digital literacy from the outset of the course.

 In your placements you will be supernumerary (not counted in the staff numbers) and will have an allocated Practice Assessor and Practice Supervisor to facilitate and assess your learning in practice.
 A Practice Facilitator will also support you during your placements.